 Usage of character n-grams in context of classification and, more specifically, the possibility of applying Naive Bayes to character n-grams instead of word/term n-grams is discussed here.
 Since Naive Bayes classifier as probabilistic classifier treats features of any type, there is no reason it could not be applied to character n-grams, too.
 Use of character n-gram model instead of word model in text classification could result in more accurate classification of shorter texts.
-Our language identifier is a good example of a classifier (though it doesn’t use Mahout) and it provides good results even on short texts, try it.
+Our language identifier is a good example of a classifier (though it doesn’t use Mahout) and it provides good results even on short texts.

 Non-trivial word n-grams (aka shingles) extracted from a document can be useful for document clustering.
 Similar to usage of document’s term vectors, this thread proposes usage of non-trivial word n-grams as a foundation for clustering.
 For extraction of word n-grams or shingles from a document Lucene’s ShingleAnalyzerWrapper is suggested.
 ShingleAnalyzerWrapper wraps the previously mentioned ShingleFilter around another Analyzer.
 Since clustering (grouping similar items) is an example of a unsupervised type of machine learning, it is always interesting to validate clustering results.
 In clustering there are no referent train or, more importantly, referent test data, so evaluating how well some clustering algorithm works is not a trivial task.
 Although good clustering results are intuitive and often easily visually evaluated, it is hard to implement an automated test.
 Here is an older thread about validating Mahout’s clustering output which resulted in an open JIRA issue.